 To ensure a smooth transition into ongoing care, your Consult Clinician will provide your ongoing therapist with context from your Consult Appointment.
 However, 45 minutes can go by quickly - you will dive into your needs and goals in much more detail with your ongoing therapist, over several sessions, in order to build the foundation for successful work together.

-If you are dissatisfied in any way with your experience getting connected to care, please let us know by emailing [email protected] Whether you felt under-served by the Consult Appointment, the onboarding process, or your interactions with our team, we will always work with you to understand what went wrong and course correct together.
+If you are dissatisfied in any way with your experience getting connected to care, please let us know by emailing [email protected] Whether you felt under-served by the Matching Appointment, the process of getting connected, or your interactions with our team, we will always work with you to understand what went wrong and course correct together.

 Client Attendance Policy

 At Two Chairs, we believe everyone should have access to exceptional mental healthcare.
 In addition to a high quality match, decades of research show that continuity and consistency of attendance is one of the best predictors of whether therapy will be effective for you.
-Coming to your appointments regularly and on time allows you to make the most out of your time with your clinician and ensures that you are both set-up to do the best work possible together.
+Attending your appointments regularly and on time allows you to make the most out of your time with your clinician and ensures that you are both set-up to do the best work possible together.
+While many people attempt to cope with stressors by using substances, intoxication can impair one's ability to function and get the most out of treatment.
+As such, please abstain from using substances prior or during session.

 Additionally, we do our best to prioritize your scheduling needs and preferences.
 In order to both make sure you have your desired weekly appointment slot and to offer empty slots to other clients seeking care, advanced notice of appointment cancellations is needed.
 Advance notice also allows us to accommodate rescheduling, when appropriate, as we know some changes are unavoidable.